Showing posts with label 1990. Show all posts

 Audio

 Sadly, the audio fairs less than the gorgeous visuals I thought.
 The title screen music is fine but there is little else with only a few spot effects used in-game for actions like firing our webs.
-Impressively, they didn't wimp out and used quality samples that work well and I loved hearing the distant Mysterio laughing.
+Impressively, they didn't wimp out and used quality samples that worked well and I loved hearing the distant Mysterio laughing.
 It's pointless but I enjoy additions like that!

 Sadly, it's not all good because whoever made the effects obviously has a sinister streak deep within their soul.
 Try walking over something dangerous or touching a baddy and you will hear an eardrum-bursting noise - extremely irritating!